 Simply falling off a bike and onto the pavement can inflict life-changing injuries.
 It is not uncommon for victims to suffer broken bones, severe cuts and scrapes, burns, or traumatic brain injuries.
 Motorcycle accident claims can seek compensation for the full extent of a person’s economic losses, including medical expenses, loss of income from missed work, and damage to their vehicles.

-Finally, motorcycle accident cases can also demand appropriate payments to compensate a rider for their pain, suffering, and emotional trauma.
-A Riverdale motorcycle accident attorney could help to evaluate a person’s losses and pursue a claim for all appropriate compensation.
+Finally, these cases can also demand appropriate payments to compensate a rider for their pain, suffering, and emotional trauma.
+A Riverdale motorcycle collision attorney could help to evaluate a person’s losses and pursue a claim for all appropriate compensation.

 Defendants and their insurance companies may argue that a plaintiff accepted the risks involved in riding a motorcycle.
 However, this does not change the fact that a defendant is always responsible to provide payments for losses caused by their negligent behavior.
 Still, it always falls to a plaintiff to prove a defendant’s negligence.